patrickfleith/patrickfleith/README.md

 ## Hi there 👋

-Hi, my name is Patrick, 31, French 🇫🇷, a trained Space System Engineer who gradually turned into a passionated Data Scientist.
+Hi, my name is Patrick, 31, French 🇫🇷, a passionated Data Scientist with Space Engineering domain expertise.

 ### Open-Source